ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 </main>
 ```

 All I did here was substitute the hardcoded handle, body and created\_at values with EJS brackets outputting the appropriate values.
 Since we would be getting “tweets[i]” a bunch, I saved this value to a variable called “tweets” at the beginning of each iteration.
-We use the “tweet” variable to get each tweet’s data.
+We use the “tweet” variable to get each tweet's data.

 Restart your server since we added the data object to our “render” method in “app.js”.
 Load the homepage http://127.0.0.1:8080 and you should see your tweets rendered with their values.